SAP-samples/teched2025-DA260/README.md

   * User-Id: xxx + last 2 digits that have been provided to you onsite at TechEd
   * Tenant access password: xxx

-* Basic know-how about the usage and integration of data in SAP Business Data Cloud.
+* Basic know-how about the usage and integration of data in SAP Business Data Cloud leveraging SAP Datasphere & SAP Analytics Cloud (SAC)
 * General understanding of Enterprise Data Management and ETL (Extraction, Transformation, Load).

 ## Exercises